 Decatur Public Schools is a member of the Macon-Piatt Special Education District (MPSED).
-Decatur provides a free and appropriate public education (FAPE) to every student with a disability.
 The School District shall provide a free appropriate public education in the least restrictive environment and necessary related services to all children with disabilities enrolled in the District, as required by the Individuals With Disabilities Education Act (IDEA) and implementing provisions for the School Code, Section 504 of the Rehabilitation Act of 1973, and the Americans With Disabilities Act.
 The term children with disabilities, as used in this policy, means children between ages of 3 and 21 (inclusive) for whom it is determined, through definitions and procedures described in the III.
 State Board of Education (ISBE) Special Education rules, that special education services are needed.
 Children with disabilities who turn 22 years old during the school year are eligible for such services through the end of the school year.
 It is the intent of the District to ensure that sudents who are disabled within the definition of Section 504 of the Rehabilitation Act of 1973 are identified, evaluated, and provided with appropriate educational services.
 Students may be disabled within appropriate educational services.
 Students may be disabled within the meaning of Section 504 of the Rehabilitation Act even though they do not require services pursuant to IDEA.